 9. You Must Have a Child Car Safety Seat When Driving with Children

-In Canada, all children must be in a child car safety seat from the time they are born until they meet age, height, and weight restrictions.
-There are four stages of child car safety seats that include:
+Another road rule in Canada is that children must be in a child car safety seat from birth until they meet age, height, and weight restrictions.
+Four stages of child car safety seats include:

 2. Forward-facing child car seats